sprout42/nu-map/README.rst

-nümap
+nü-map
 =====

-nümap is the second revision of NCC Group's python based USB host security assessment tool.
+nü-map (or nümap/numap) is the second revision of NCC Group's python based USB host security assessment tool.

 This revision will have all the features that